Legato-Dev/Legato-NowPlaying/README.md

 ![Logo](logo.png)
 # Legato-NowPlaying(en)
-A NowPlaying Application with AIMP Remote API library "Legato".
+The NowPlaying Application with the AIMP Remote API library "Legato".

-Let's share for your track information!
+Let's share the songs you are listening to!

-Currently it conforms to the following SNS.
+Currently, the following services are supported:
 - Twitter
 - Misskey